prs-016/stellatro-kit/README.md

 The competition will be in a round-robin format, which means each bot will play against each other once.
 The final ranking will be determined based on the total scores, where each win is +3, tie is +1, and loss is +0.

+> [!CAUTION]
+> You need to make each move of your bot run under 200 ms. If you exceed the time limit, you might lose the match.
+You can test it using `python starter-kit/scripts/benchmark_draft_call.py greedy --trials 20`

 You can check <https://ai.acmucsd.com/portal> for current leaderboard.
 **Please note that the submission portal will be closed at 5 pm.**

 Note the follow additional clauses for evaluation:

 1. We will run games in sets of four, swapping who goes first and who has which hand, to ensure evaluation fairness.
 2. Each joker pool will have at least one joker that generates stella and one joker that uses stella.
 This is reflected in your starter kit game logic as well.
 3. For determining leaderboard winners, we will run an additional round robin evaluation with additional sets between the top eight submissions.

 ## Competition Rules